Library Data Portal, Data Services and ResData Repository

-For data support please contact Thomas Bourke
+For research data support please contact Thomas Bourke

-The Library maintains a Data Portal providing access to both (i) licensed, restricted access, data resources for EUI members and (ii) open data resources relevant to EUI research themes.
+The Library maintains an indexed Data Portal providing access to both (i) licensed data resources for EUI members and (ii) open data resources relevant to EUI research themes.
 There are three sub-directories: macroeconomic data; micro-socioeconomic data and Europe-related data.

 - Data description

 - Time period and release / wave information

 - Support links (online manuals, software transfer routines, user networks)